Easy DIY Heated Chicken Waterer (Make in 15 minutes!)

 12’ Electric Heat Cable (~$28) – These flexible heat elements can be found in the plumbing department of your local hardware store and are relatively affordable, or buy it here.
 This one came with a built-in thermostat.
 The thermostat turns on the heating element automatically when there is a risk of water freezing.
 This is a fantastic feature so you don’t need to worry about wasting energy or turning your waterer on and off constantly.
 A 12’ cable has worked fine inside our coop here in northern Illinois, but if you need more heat, simply get a longer heat cable for only a few dollars more.

 Note: This installation does go against the manufacturer’s recommended installation guidelines to not have the heat cable coiled or touching itself.
 I have not had issues with the cable overheating but you should read the instructions yourself before making.
-This alternative heat cable assures it will not short or burn out when overlapped, but it does not have a built-in thermostat.
+This alternative heat cable ensures it will not short or burn out when overlapped, but it does not have a built-in thermostat.

 Concrete Block (~$2) – I used a 12” x 16” concrete block (or CMU) that is 8” high.
 You want a sturdy base under your waterer and something heavy enough that your chickens won’t knock over.
 Concrete is also a great insulator, so it traps a lot of heat within the hollow chambers of the block.
 I did purchase this one but I am also a big fan of reusing, and concrete blocks are something you can almost always find for free on Craigslist or Marketplace.